 Eyelid Lift (Blepharoplasty)

-It’s quite natural for our lower eyelids to become loose and stretched out due to aging, and from elastic tissue damage caused by sun exposure.
-Bags under the eyes are caused by fat around the eyeball that pushes out on these loose lower lids.
-The eye lids stretch from the pressure of the fat and a bulge forms in the lid.
+It’s quite natural for our lower eyelids to become loose and stretched out due to aging and elastic tissue damage caused by sun exposure.
+Bags under the eyes are caused by fat around the eyeball that pushes out on our loose lower lids.
+The eyelids stretch even more from the pressure of the fat, and a bulge forms.
 As sunlight or room light shines down from above, a shadow is formed under the bulge.
-This dark shadow creates a tired, old look.
-The lower lids may also have loose, wrinkled skin as a result of heredity or sun damage.
-The wrinkles also make the lids look old and tired.
-When the two problems occur together, the lids look even worse.
-Most of the wrinkles around the eyes are etched into the skin and cannot be removed by a blepharoplasty procedure alone.
-Some additional skin wrinkle treatment, such as FotoFacial, laser resurfacing, chemical peel, or home skin care with tretinoin (Retin A) may need to be considered.
+It’s this dark shadow that creates a tired, old look.

-Eyelid surgery is usually performed under intravenous sedation or a light general anesthetic.
-For upper eyelid rejuvenation, Dr. Sanovich uses radiosurgery to make tiny incisions along the natural lines of the upper eyelid.
-Excess skin, and occasionally protruding fat and excess muscle, is removed using a special laser which prevents almost all bruising.
-The lid is closed with dissolving sutures to minimize discomfort.
+Dr. Sanovich performs eyelid surgery under intravenous sedation or a light general anesthesia.
+For upper eyelid rejuvenation, we use radiosurgery to make tiny, well-hidden incisions along the natural lines of the upper eyelid.
+Excess skin, and occasionally protruding fat and excess muscle, is removed using a special laser which prevents bruising.
+We close the lid with dissolving sutures to minimize discomfort.
 The stitches are hidden in the natural crease when the eye is open.
 You can expect only mild swelling and minimal bruising, thanks to the cutting edge advantage of laser technology.

 Disclaimer: The photos above are of a real patient and show their personal experiences with our practice.
 Individual results will vary from patient to patient.

-Strenuous activity should be limited for a week after surgery to help prevent additional swelling that may occur if you raise your blood pressure substantially.
-All other activities can be undertaken as your bruises subside and you feel comfortable with your appearance.
+To prevent additional swelling, limit strenuous activity for a week after surgery.
+Feel free to take part in your everyday activities as your bruises subside and you feel comfortable with your appearance.